 On top of this, many HighYa readers also complained of extraordinarily long shipping times, high S&H charges (we’ll talk more about this in a moment), and poor customer service (difficulty processing refunds, upsells during phone calls, etc.).

-Should You Purchase a Copperwear Product?
+The Bottom Line: Should You Purchase a Copper-Infused Product?

 Ultimately, the answer to this question depends solely on your expectations.
 Why?

-On the other hand, if you’ve used compression wear in the past with some level of success, but lead an active lifestyle and noticed that your sleeves tended to quickly accumulate unwanted odors, then the copper in copperwear products may help to prevent this.
+On the other hand, if you’ve used compression wear in the past with some level of success, but lead an active lifestyle and noticed that your sleeves tended to quickly accumulate unwanted odors, then the copper-infused products may help to prevent this.

-However, many copperwear products sold online often include very high, non-refundable shipping and handling charges—sometimes totaling more than the cost of the product itself.
+However, many of the copper-infused products sold online often include very high, non-refundable shipping and handling charges—sometimes totaling more than the cost of the product itself.

-- Easily return the product if you’re dissatisfied.
+- Easily return the product if you’re dissatisfied

-- Save a ton of money on S&H charges.
+- Save a ton of money on S&H charges

-- Prevent a frustrating call to customer service, along with numerous upsells.
+- Prevent a frustrating call to customer service, along with numerous upsells

-But when you’re browsing the shelves at these stores, it’s important to keep in mind that other than the copper they contain (and the antimicrobial benefits this provides), there doesn’t appear to be anything that separates copperwear from standard neoprene compression products.
+But when you’re browsing the shelves at these stores, it’s important to keep in mind that other than the copper they contain (and the antimicrobial benefits this provides), there doesn’t appear to be anything that separates copper-infused from standard neoprene compression products.